-- an aggregate total principal amount of \$500,000 or 0.9% is attributable to mortgages that have an impaired value, or 0.9% of the total principal amount of all of the Company's mortgage investments; - the Company has recorded a loss provision of \$345K (2021: \$311K) related to two loans.
-The Company has written off \$282K to December 31, 2022 on one loan noted above with a value of \$500K and an additional \$63K for outstanding interest on another loan.
-As of the date of this Offering Memorandum, the Company has written off a further \$140K on the \$500K loan.
-The Company believes the loss provisions are an adequate provision for any potential losses in its portfolio of mortgages and the income returns of the Company are net of these loss provisions. - the average credit score of the borrowers of the Company, weighted by the principal amount of the Company's mortgage investments, was 689; and
+• an aggregate total principal amount of \$0.00 is attributable to mortgage(s) that have an impaired value, 0.00% of the total principal amount of all of the Company's mortgage investments (2022: \$4.102M, 5.6%);

+• the Company has recorded a loss provision of \$500K (2022: \$86K) as a general reserve as an allowance against mortgage losses.
+The Company has written off \$309K to December 31, 2023 on one loan noted above with a value of \$4.95M.
+As of the date of this Offering Memorandum, the Company believes the loss provisions are an adequate provision for any potential losses in its portfolio of mortgages and the income returns of the Company are net of these loss provisions; and the Company's mortgage investments, was 643.

+• the average credit score of the borrowers of the Company, weighted by the principal amount of

-As an example, the following table provides a description of the Company's current mortgage investments as at March 15, 2023:
+As an example, the following table provides a description of the Company's current mortgage investments as at March 15, 2024: